reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 **Vector**, or **1D tensor** is an array of numbers, which has only one axis.

     # 1D Tensor
-    # This example vector is 5D vector.
+    # This example is a 5D vector, not a 5D tensor
     >>> import numpy as np
     >>> x = np.array([1, 2, 3, 4, 5])
     >>> x